torbsd/torbsd.github.io/prospective.md

 A port of Tor Browser (TBB) enabling easier porting to other POSIX-based systems.

-TDP has released multiple sets of packages over the previous year for testers from around the Internet to try.
+__TDP__ has released multiple sets of packages over the previous year for testers from around the Internet to try.
 Began the process of pushing patches upstream to aid in other porting efforts _c.f._
 [tor ticket 20497](https://trac.torproject.org/projects/tor/ticket/20497).

-TDP is committed to continuing to ensure the OpenBSD community can use TBB.
+__TDP__ is committed to continuing to ensure the OpenBSD community can use TBB.
 Our preferred method for accomplishing this is getting it into the official ports tree.
-Once there, TDP will continue maintainership, but this allows development input from the broader OpenBSD community.
+Once there, __TDP__ will continue maintainership, but acceptance into the OpenBSD ports tree enables development input from the broader OpenBSD community.

 An OpenBSD TBB adds to Tor client diversity, engaging a security-conscious group of end-users.
 It also can add relay diversity